chiasm-project/chiasm-component/README.md

 [![Build
 Status](https://travis-ci.org/chiasm-project/chiasm-component.svg?branch=master)](https://travis-ci.org/chiasm-project/chiasm-component)

-A common base for [Chiasm](https://github.com/chiasm-project/chiasm) plugins.
+A common base for [Chiasm](https://github.com/chiasm-project/chiasm) components.

 This module is a thin wrapper around [Model.js](https://github.com/curran/model) that adds an API for defining public properties.
 In Chiasm, only public properties are allowed to be